surveyjs/survey-creator/docs/Survey-Builder-Overview.md

 Survey.JsonObject.metaData.removeProperty("selectbase", "choicesUrl");
 ```

-You may make these properties invisible in Survey Builder (Editor) and still be able to load/save them in JSON by setting their visible property to false
+You may make these properties invisible in Survey Creator and still be able to load/save them in JSON by setting their visible property to false
 ```javascript
 //make a property, from the question class and as result from all questions, invisible Survey.JsonObject.metaData.findProperty("question", "description").visible = false;